ethersphere/swap-swear-and-swindle/README.md

 ## Fuzzing

 This repo also includes Echidna-based, stateful fuzzing for the smart contract suite.
-The harnesses model multiple actors, exercise state transitions across the swap, factory, and oracle contracts, and check accounting, configuration, non-interference, and post-condition properties.
+The harnesses model multiple actors, exercise state transitions across the swap, factory, and oracle contracts, and check accounting, configuration, non-interference, post-condition, and signature-validation properties.

 Fuzz testing repeatedly calls contract functions with randomized inputs and call sequences.
 Instead of checking a single expected output per test, the harness defines invariants and safety properties that must always hold, and Echidna searches for counterexamples.